 Safe Road Trips and Car Travel After Pulmonary Embolism or Blood Clot

 It is well established that air travel raises the risk of potentially fatal blood clots.
-Did you know that car, bus, boat, and train travel can also be risky?
-Anytime that you sit still for more than 1 - 2 hours, your blood begins to coagulate.
+Did you know, however, that traveling by car, bus, boat, and train can also be risky?
+Anytime that you sit still for more than 1-2 hours, your blood begins to coagulate.
 Coagulation means clots.
 This risk is increased for anyone who has thrombophilia, clotting disorders, surgery, pregnancy, hormone use, and/or a history of blood clots.
-Once you have had a pulmonary embolism or deep vein thrombosis (DVT) you need to be extra cautious when traveling as you are at an increased risk of a second clot.
+Once you have had a pulmonary embolism or deep vein thrombosis (DVT), you need to be extra cautious when traveling as you are at an increased risk of a second clot.
 As traveling is already a risk, if you have a history of clotting, you will need to be especially careful when you travel.

 How Unwanted Blood Clots Form

 Road trips and other extended car travel increase the risk of blood clots.
 Many people like to get in a car and drive straight through to their destination, only stopping when they need gas.
 It gets the trip over with more quickly, but puts the driver and occupants at a much larger risk.
 Blood clots can travel to the lungs, block the flow of oxygen, damage the lungs, possibly cause heart damage, and in a number of cases cause instant death.
 Luckily, they are easy to prevent.

 The largest reason that the risk goes up on a road trip is that the car occupants are sitting still for hours on end.
 Blood that is pooled and sitting still has a tendency to form clots.
 People are at a greater risk for this happening when they are in one position for greater than 1-2 hours.
 The best rule of thumb is to take a break every hour or two.
 Get up, walk, and stretch and the risk of blood clots decreases.